SidharthX-OPS/operation-shadownet-soc-lab/README.md

 A controlled adversary emulation against a Windows endpoint, with eight custom Splunk detection rules I wrote to catch it.
 The point wasn't to install Splunk and call it a lab.
 The point was to write detection logic against attacks I ran myself, validate every rule against the telemetry it claims to catch, and document the gaps honestly.

-Three VMs.
-Three hours.
+Three VMs. seven hours.
 Eight detections.
 One log-clearing finale.

 ---